Presenters & Sessions

 With the increasing use of artificial intelligence (AI), assessing ethical awareness in clinical mental health settings is essential to identifying legal parameters of AI use and developing best practices for using AI in counseling.
 The presentation will examine how evaluating AI tools can be ethically and legally applied in clinical settings as essential.
 Key gaps include ensuring HIPAA compliance for students' training on data privacy, clarifying ethical and legal liabilities within using AI in therapeutic contexts, addressing bias and fairness in AI systems, and securing informed consent.
 It is vital to investigate these barriers and help prepare future counselors to protect client information from AI malfunction, breach, and misuse, which is critical due to the risk of information being exposed.
 By following ethical guidelines, AI in clinical mental health settings can be beneficial within clinical practice.

-Cancer and Grief: Counselor considerations when working with clients affected by cancer (1.0 CEU)
+Cancer and Grief: Counselor considerations when working with clients affected by cancer (1.0 CE)

 Dr. Mirian Campos